vkhazin/multicloud-courseware/content/course-intro/lab-jumpcloud.md

    5. Select `activate` link and `save`
    6. From the list select the newly configured application
    7. Select ``export metadata` line and save the file``
-9. Aws Console
+6. Aws Console
    1. Proceed to Services -&gt; IAM
    2. Select `Identity Providers`
    3. Add new provider of type `SAML`
    4. Type provider name: `JumpCloud`
+   5. sdfsdf
-   5. And upload the metadata file downloaded from JumpCloud console
+   6. And upload the metadata file downloaded from JumpCloud console

-   6.
+   Continue with the next steps until provider has been created

+   Proceed